Dolores, Abra: Demographics

-In the 2020 census, Dolores had a population of 11,512.
-The population density was sigfig 11,512/47.45.
+In the 2024 census, Dolores had a population of 11,967 people.
+The population density was sigfig 11,967/47.45.

+Economy

+The economy of the municipality focuses primarily on agriculture, local micro-enterprises, and traditional cottage industries.
+The DTI established 11th Negosyo Center in Dolores to raise enterprises.
+The local development programs of the municipality promote advanced loom weaving to boost cultural influence.

 Government

 Local government

 Dolores, belonging to the lone congressional district of the province of Abra, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.